Bryukh/labyrinth-algorithms/README.md

 For each cell we only look at the "south" and "east" neighbours and add them as "connections".
 And with these directions we add the reverse "N" and "W" connection for neighbouring cells.
 This way we skip duplicate operations.
 Don't forget to check for edge cases.
-This will give us our maze to graph convertor.
 Below you can see the simple code for it.

 ```python